-Just as in the case of $b=k$, we use the entropy of a geometric distribution to bound the entropy of the minimum-entropy greedy encoder $\mathrm{H}\left( f_{\hashfamily^*}\left( \mathbf{A}\right)\right)$.
+Just as in the case of $b=k$, we use the entropy of a geometric distribution to bound the entropy of the minimum-entropy greedy encoder $H ( f_{\hashfamily^*} ( \mathbf{A} ) )$.
 The parameter of the geometric distribution is $ \frac{b^{\underline{k}}}{b^{k}}$, thus

-Using \eqref{eq:log_factorial_bound} and noting that $- \left( \frac{1}{x} - 1\right) \log \left( 1-x\right) < \log(e), \forall x \in (0,1)$, this expression becomes
+Using \eqref{eq:log_factorial_bound} and noting that $\left( 1 - \frac{1}{x}\right) \log \left( 1-x\right) < \log(e)$, $\forall x \in (0,1)$, this expression becomes

-Following the same logic as the proof of Theorem \ref{thm:achieve_source_coded}, this shows that the rate on the right hand side of the above expression is achievable.
-Finally, since $\epsilon$ can be arbitrary, taking $\epsilon \rightarrow 0$ completes the proof of \eqref{eq:trade_off_var_rate_achievable}.
+Following the same logic as the proof of Theorem \ref{thm:achieve_source_coded}, this shows that the rate on the right-hand side of the above expression is achievable.
+Finally, since $\epsilon$ can be arbitrary, taking $\epsilon \rightarrow 0$ completes the proof of \eqref{eq:trade_off_var_rate_achievable}. $\blacksquare$

-\subsection{Proof of Theorem \ref{thm:trade_off_fixed_rate_volume}}
+\subsection{Proof of Theorem \ref{thm:trade_off_var_rate_volume}}

-The maximum number of activity patterns which can be covered by a single partition is attained when there are an equal number of indices in each subset, or as close to this as possible, given that the number of elements in each subset must be an integer value.
-This implies that
+As in the case of $b = k$, the number of activity patterns covered by a single partition is maximized when there are an equal number of indices in each subset, or as close to this as possible, given that the number of elements in each subset must be an integer value.
+In particular, we can show that

-Thus, since all partitions must be covered, $T^*$ must satisfy
+Thus, since all partitions must be covered, $T^*(n,k,b)$ must satisfy

 Taking the logarithm and writing in terms of rate, we have